archesproject/arches-koop/README.md

 }
 ```

-With the server running at localhost:8080, an example layer URL would be: http://localhost:8080/arches/consultations/application_areas/FeatureServer/5
+With the server running at localhost:8080, an example layer URL would be: http://localhost:8080/arches/consultations/application_areas/FeatureServer/0

-In this example: “consultations” is the host name, “application_areas” is the layer name, and 5 indicates the geometry type (MultiPolygon)
+In this example: “consultations” is the host name, “application_areas” is the layer name

-The geometry type options are as follows:
-- 0: Point
-- 1: LineString
-- 2: Polygon
-- 3: MultiPoint
-- 4: MultiLineString
-- 5: MultiPolygon

 ### Dev Server